alphagov/pay-toolbox/README.md

-`comma-dangle` - many popular diff/ review tools now allow ignoring whitespace this should no longer be something we have to account for with hacks `array-bracket-spacing` - opinion: :+1: spacing
+`comma-dangle` - many popular diff/ review tools now allow ignoring whitespace this should no longer be something we have to account for with hacks `array-bracket-spacing` - opinion: :+1: spacing `@typescript-eslint/no-var-requires` - not yet using Typescript module syntax, rule should be set to error when we switch